octobercms/docs/3.x/element/filter/scope-date.md

         equals: true
 ```

 You may pass a `default` value, ensuring it is wrapped in quotes to represent a string.
+The default can be set to **now** to specify the current date.

 ```yaml
 created_at: